 The Communities Don Guanella and Divine Providence

 envision a world where people with intellectual disabilities are respected, accepted, and appreciated for their unique gifts and abilities.
-In full partnership with Catholic Social Services, families, employees, and volunteers, Don Guanella and Divine Providence offer best practices, caring services, and a quality of life, which enhances the fulfillment of each individual’s God-given potential.
+In full partnership with Catholic Charities of Philadelphia, families, employees, and volunteers, Don Guanella and Divine Providence offer best practices, caring services, and a quality of life, which enhances the fulfillment of each individual’s God-given potential.
 In so doing, the program brings hope to many and transforms their lives as well.

 Recent News